mysidewalk/interview/devops-engineer/app/README.md

 Going forward we could set up liveness checks for the server and then use those endpoints to attatch it with sysdig to test if the pods (of its kubernetes cluster) is alive and running.

-# Explanation on changing to Waitress instead of flask
+# Disclaimers
+1. First I did not think the os-requirements were not needed as all dependencies needed like python3 and so on were available in this image `python:3.8-slim-buster`

-I took the liberty of switching to using Waitress as flask would give me the following warning and I believed it did not meet production requirements:
+2. I took the liberty of switching to using Waitress as flask would give me the following warning and I believed it did not meet production requirements:

 ```
     $ ./.run